- Transfer money internationally and pay no transaction fees.

-- Suitable for businesses as well as individuals, with extra features for business customers.
+- Suitable for businesses and individuals, with extra features for business customers.

-- Bank account is the only delivery method.
-No cash pick up available.
+- A bank account is the only delivery method.
+No cash pickup is available.

-- Foreign exchange margin is added, even though it’s a low one.
+- A foreign exchange margin is added, even though it’s low.

 - Minimum transfer amount of $250.

 - Limited funding methods.
-Credit card payments not accepted.
+Credit card payments are not accepted.

 Quickly compare Send against competing money transfer services for currencies supported, transfer amount requirements, fees, and more with our helpful side-by-side comparisons.